Everyone knows how cute and affectionate guinea pigs are. However, did you know that these adorable creatures have an equally interesting history?

 The average life expectancy of a guinea pig is between 5 and 7 years.
 This lifespan is longer compared to other little pets like rats, hamsters, mice, and gerbils, all of which have a lifespan of only a couple of years.

 Cavies are communal animals with a solid, round body structure.
 They don’t have a tail and have short legs.
 Here are other common facts about these amazing pets.

 They Are Social Creatures

-These Small Animals are Active
+These Small Animals Are Quite Active

 Guinea Pigs Are Amazing Pets

-These days, guinea pigs are well-known in households around the globe.
-They are friendly and tend to nibble or rub.
-If it nibbles on your hand mistakenly, it’s because they misunderstood your finger for a carrot!
-Also, guinea pigs are strong, and if you take care of them well, they have minimal health issues.
+These days, guinea pigs are well-known pets in households around the globe.
+They are friendly and even like to cuddle.
+If they nibble on your hand, it is likely because they mistook your finger for a carrot!
+Also, guinea pigs are strong, and if you take care of them well, they will have minimal health issues.